Belle (Disney character): Creation and writing

 The story team for Beauty and the Beast was predominantly male.
 Woolverton frequently debated Belle's characterization with some of the more traditional-minded story artists, although she was supported by Katzenberg and lyricist Howard Ashman, who advocated for Belle to be "a thinker and a reader" rather than a passive character.
 She recalled that much of her work on Belle was met with pushback, including an instance where a scene depicting Belle choosing travel destinations on a map was replaced with her baking a cake.
 Arguing that baking did not align with Belle's independent nature, Woolverton proposed having her read a book instead, although some felt this was too passive an activity.
 As a compromise, Belle was ultimately depicted walking while reading, a behavior inspired by Woolverton's own childhood habit.
 Despite numerous revisions that she found at odds with her original vision, her overall concept for Belle remained largely intact.
 Woolverton acknowledged that her firm stance on Belle's characterization was not always well received by the writing staff, but she remained committed to shaping the character as she had envisioned.

-In adapting the fairy tale, Woolverton omitted Belle's two selfish sisters and their love interests to focus on her dynamic with Gaston.
+In adapting the fairy tale, Woolverton omitted Belle's two selfish sisters and their love interests to prioritize her dynamic with Gaston.
 She also removed the subplot in which Belle asks her father for a rose.
-Characters from Purdum's treatment, including Belle's younger sister Clarice and her strict Aunt Marguerite, were discarded; Clarice's removal emphasized Belle's loneliness, while Marguerite was replaced by Gaston as the film's primary antagonist.
+Characters from Purdum's treatment, including Belle's younger sister, Clarice, and her strict aunt, Marguerite, were discarded; Clarice's removal emphasized Belle's loneliness, while Marguerite was replaced by Gaston as the film's primary antagonist.
 Visual development artist Sue Nichols suggested that Belle needed a female confidante in the castle to help her feel safe and develop a bond with the Beast, leading to the creation of Mrs. Potts.
 In Jeanne-Marie Leprince de Beaumont's version of the fairy tale, Belle is forced to take her father's place as the Beast's prisoner.
 To emphasize Belle's independence, Woolverton rewrote the character to willingly search for her father at the castle, where she confronts the Beast and offers to take Maurice's place.
 Woolverton explained that she wanted to establish Belle's willingness to make sacrifices early in the film so the audience would find her decision believable.
 To add realism, Woolverton included small imperfections in Belle's design, such as a stray lock of hair that frequently falls into her face, which was one of the few details she specified about the character's appearance.
 During Gaston's climactic fight with the Beast, his original line, "Time to die!", was changed to "Belle is mine!" to keep the story's focus on Belle.